PRAYER AND FASTING

 “How is it that a Christian, born and bred, finds fasting so difficult?”
 Our platoon’s First Sergeant, Ross Hayes asked from the row behind us.
 “Were you brought up in some exotic rite that doesn’t do Lent?”

 “It’s nothing like that, sarge,” Izzy said.
-“My priest and I, we had an accord of sorts, that’s all; so, I never had to fast, not very often any way.”
+“My priest and I, we had us an accord, that’s all; so, I never had to fast, during Lent or on Ember Days.”

 “Oh?”
 Chaplain Prata turned back to face Izzy.